|

 formation of a new government appointment.
 Mr. Mandleson said,

-- "I think it is evidence of the emerging international consensus on
+"I think it is evidence of the emerging international consensus on e-commerce that I can wholeheartedly support these proposals.
+The

 stress placed in the US announcement on ensuring appropriate and